 Email notifications are an integral way of receiving alerts about your critical systems.
 In this tutorial, we will show you how to set up email alerts for a variety of email servers.
-FrameFlow's email notifications support Office 365, Microsoft Exchange, Gmail, and generic SMTP/POP3 servers.
+FrameFlow's email notifications support Microsoft 365, Microsoft Exchange, Gmail, and generic SMTP/POP3 servers.

 In the Settings section of FrameFlow, go to "Notifications: Email Settings" and click on "Add Outgoing Mail Server".
 Choose the mail account type from the dropdown list.
 Instructions for each mail server can be found below.